souvikdinda/bitcoin-explorer-frontend/README.md

 ### Summary
 ------------------------------------------------------------------------
-**_This project provides Bitcoin Explorer that shows some of the important on-chain and off-chain metrics of Bitcoin Blockchain_**
+**_This project provides Bitcoin Explorer that shows some of the important on-chain and off-chain metrics of Bitcoin Blockchain._**

 ### To run this application:
 ------------------------------------------------------------------------